 Step 1.
 Get a suitable wallet

-There are loads of NANO-compatible wallets to choose from, so we’ve picked two of our favourites to help narrow down your search:
+There are loads of NANO-compatible wallets to choose from.
+You should find a wallet before you go and buy Nano tokens.
+We’ve picked two of our favourites to help narrow down your search:

 - Ledger Nano X: One of the safest options for storing your NANO coins is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.
 The Nano X may share its name with the crypto in question but it’s actually a non-affiliated multi-currency wallet that will store most crypto coins and tokens.